hbp-unibi/NeuroCoCoon/Extending.md

 ```

 The template `build_winner_instance` receives the Java representation of a specific module instance as its
-parameter `winner` and uses the following two mechanisms pass information about the module instance from the
+parameter `winner` and uses the following two mechanisms to pass information about the module instance from the
 visual editor to the Python code that creates the instance when the simulation is started.

 1. For simple properties (numbers, text annotations) the code template invokes the public Java getter methods on the